-The Ombudsman, an independent government agency which prosecutes government officials who violates the law said that the giving of the maintenance contract to PH Trams was illegal because the former MRT General Manager hide the fact that he is related to Arturo Soriano, one of the PH Trams Incorporators.
+The Ombudsman, an independent government agency that prosecutes government officials who violate the law said that the giving of the maintenance contract to PH Trams was illegal because the former MRT General Manager hide the fact that he is related to Arturo Soriano, one of the PH Trams Incorporators.

 The Ombudsman Resolution specifically said that the former MRT General Manager “intentionally hid his relationship with Arturo Soriano” a very clear violation of the law.

 Assistant Ombudsman Asryman Rafanan said that PH Trams should have been automatically disqualified from bidding on the maintenance contract.